 Bowling for Bleeding Disorders

 Each March, this fun event raises awareness and brings attention to those living with an inherited bleeding disorder during Bleeding Disorders Awareness Month.
 The Virginia Hemophilia Foundation (VHF) created Bowling for Bleeding Disorders to raise money to support Camp Youngblood at Camp Holiday Trails; Camp Youngblood is a week-long camp for children with bleeding disorders.
 This family-friendly fundraiser is open to the entire community and is a great opportunity to give back.
+SAVE THE DATE: The next Bowling for Bleeding Disorders Fundraiser will be March 3, 2018 in Richmond and Chesapeake.

 Spring Fundraiser and Silent Auction

 Every spring the inherited bleeding disorders community gather their friends and family in a beautiful and unique venue to celebrate and support the work of VHF.
 This event is known for delicious food, live music, a popular raffle basket and silent auction, and a great cause.
 This fundraiser is open to the entire community (ages 21 and over).
+SAVE THE DATE: The next Spring Fundraiser and Silent Auction will be April 22, 2018.

 Trick or Trot 5K and Fun Walk